ahban/GMMSP-superpixel/README.md

 and dobule click `gmmsp_demo.m` on your own local machine.

-I took the picture of `cat.png` in the `images` path.
+I took the picture of `cat.png` in the `images` path by myself.
 There is no copyright for this image.